2026/2027 Precept

 The Parish Council does not have major powers to carry out policies but it is able to advise and put pressure on the larger authorities in respect of the future development and condition of the Civil Parish area.
 The Council is also able to organise, within the confines of its budget, schemes to improve the social life of the Parish.
 The document below details the legislation under which a Parish Council can act.

-Powers & Duties of a Parish Council
+Download Powers & Duties of a Parish Council (PDF, 650kb)

 The below documents can be printed for reference, but cannot be altered, and are published in accordance with Crown Copyright regulations.